How to add digital signatures to PDFs using React

 1. Add the Nutrient dependency:

-1. Copy the Nutrient Web SDK library assets to the public directory:
+2. Self-hosting assets (recommended) — Copy the Nutrient library assets to your public folder:

 Displaying a PDF